Applying for Housing

 Changes to the application may not be made online after submission.
 If changes need to be made after submitting the application, please email the requested change to the appropriate campus housing office: email@example.com or firstname.lastname@example.org.

 Please understand that all housing assignments are made on a first come, first served basis once your online application has been received.
 We will do everything we can to grant your first choice and preferences, however, we cannot guarantee that requests will be accommodated.
-Please bear in mind that undergraduate freshmen may be assigned to triple rooms.
+Please bear in mind that undergraduate first years may be assigned to triple rooms.
 Triple rooms are the same price as double rooms, but if the room is a converted triple, the room rate will be reduced.
-Please view the room rates for 2017-2018 for further details.
+Please view the room rates for 2022-2023 for further details.

 In early August you will receive move-in instructions and will be notified of your room assignment, which will include your room number, campus phone extension, mailing address and the name and contact information for your roommate(s) by an email sent to your new Fordham University email account.
 If you do not have access to email this summer, please notify us and we will send your housing assignment by mail.